-Enterra® Therapy FOR CHRONIC NAUSEA AND VOMITING ASSOCIATED WITH DIABETIC OR IDIOPATHIC GASTROPARESIS have gastroparesis caused by diabetic or idiopathic origin have difficulty managing nausea and vomiting symptoms, despite having tried firstline therapies of diet modification and medications are 18-70 years of age More than patients worldwide have received Enterra Therapy to help resume everyday activities, like taking their seat back at the table.
+Enterra[®] Therapy FOR CHRONIC NAUSEA AND VOMITING ASSOCIATED WITH DIABETIC OR IDIOPATHIC GASTROPARESIS have gastroparesis caused by diabetic or idiopathic origin have difficulty managing nausea and vomiting symptoms, despite having tried firstline therapies of diet modification and medications have received Enterra Therapy to help resume everyday activities, like taking their seat back at the table.
 Enterra Therapy does not work for everyone.
 Any combination of diet modification, medication, nutritional support, surgery, and Enterra Therapy may be necessary to control symptoms of gastroparesis.
-Gastroparesis is more than a motility issue
+Gastroparesis is more than a motility issue Correlation between delayed gastric emptying and cardinal symptoms are not well established in gastroparesis.1 In 2021, a 12-year NIH study of patients with upper GI symptoms found gastricemptying results are variable and do not correlate with clinical symptoms.2

-Hope and help for your gastroparesis patients Enterra® Therapy is the first and only device designed to reduce nausea and vomiting associated with diabetic or idiopathic gastroparesis through Gastric Electrical Stimulation (GES).
+Hope and help for your gastroparesis patients Enterra[®] Therapy is the first and only device designed to reduce nausea and vomiting associated with diabetic or idiopathic gastroparesis through Gastric Electrical Stimulation (GES).
 Enterra Therapy may be appropriate for patients who: